 I returned to the Chicago area ten years ago from a long time in Berkeley and three years ago moved to a lovely apartment in Evanston.
 (It's late September 2016 as I edit this).
 It's in a dog-friendly building, in a beautiful dog-friendly neighborhood that's just made for lovely walks down tree-lined residential streets.

 What Barbara would like to know about your dog

 I'd mostly like to know all the special little things that make him or her feel happy; all those little rituals that dogs like so much; all the places they especially like to be scratched or petted; all the quirky little things that make each of our pets so special.
 As for me, I've had and loved dogs with wildly varying temperaments.
-And as for my dogs, Scout is a good-hearted little guy who's very adaptable and friendly.
-And Digger, the senior dog I just adopted, is gentle, sweet, always content, and likes everybody -- dogs and humans alike.
+My dog now is Scout, a wonderfully good-hearted and happy little Beagle who's very adaptable and friendly.

 The breed of your dog doesn't matter to me at all.
 We had a miniature poodle when I was little, but all my dogs (until Scout, that is) have been large mixed breed dogs who were from shelters or were homeless.
-Scout, Digger and I welcome your best friend, whatever he or she looks like!
+Scout and I welcome your best friend, whatever he or she looks like!

 Also, I want to mention that senior doggies are very, very welcome.
-I know you might hesitate to leave your very old dog, but I have cared for three of my own dogs in their senior years -- and that's not counting my Digger, who's 13 or 14 and whom I adopted from Petfinder nearly two years ago.
+I know you might hesitate to leave your very old dog, but I have cared for four of my own dogs in their senior years.
+There's something special about the love one shares with a senior dog.

-And two "guests" would be welcome, too, if everybody gets along.
+And more than one guest is welcome, too, if everybody gets along.